manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 Ideally this is in the format of `S_<Section Number>_<NAME>`

-The below table provides an example of a subset of the legislative Act and Sections that are commonly captured by PAN-NZ
+The below table provides an example of a subset of the legislative Acts and Sections that are commonly captured by PAN-NZ

 Note, the convention of using capitals.
-This due to major central government dataset applying this convention to their legislation_section in their data.
-Lower can is also acceptable and data pipelines can consider this information as the same.
+This due to major central government dataset applying this convention to their legislation_section attribute in their data.
+Lowercase is also acceptable as data pipelines can consider this information as the same.